mossprescott/spelling-bee/README.md

 The "Group" score bubble is filled if *every* pangram has been found by *someone* in the group.
 That is, on days when more than one pangram is available, the Group score bubble remains unfilled as long as there is a pangram that no one has found yet.
-Note: this is a clue; there would otherwise be no way to tell whether another pangram is available.

 ## Backend